That dollar amount reflects a 58.8% increase since 2017, and a 10.9% rise from 2020 to 2021.

-Mauritania’s 5 biggest export products by value are iron ores or concentrates, moluscs, unwrought gold, frozen whole fish, and copper ores or concentrates.
-Collectively, that quintet of leading international shipments represent 92.4% of total revenues that Mauritania collected from its exported goods during 2021.
+Mauritania’s 5 biggest export products by value are iron ores or concentrates, unwrought gold, moluscs, frozen whole fish, and copper ores or concentrates.
+Collectively, that quintet of leading international shipments represent 92.3% of total revenues that Mauritania collected from its exported goods during 2022.

 Such a high percentage indicates a highly concentrated portfolio of export products.

-Given Mauritania’s population of 4.24 million people, its total $3.27 billion in 2021 exports translates to roughly $800 for every resident in the northwest African nation.
-That per-capita amount exceeds the average $700 for 2020.
+Given Mauritania’s population of 4.33 million people, its total $3.78 billion in 2022 exports translates to roughly $870 for every resident in the northwest African nation.
+That per-capita amount exceeds the per-capita average $800 for 2021.

 Mauritania’s Top 10 Exports

-In second place for improving export sales was plastics both as a materials and articles made from plastics via a 40.5% gain.
+In second place for improving export sales was articles made from iron or steel via a 3,375% advance.

-From the more granular four-digit Harmonized Tariff System code level, iron ores and concentrates were Mauritania’s most valuable exported product at 54.8% of the country’s total.
-In second place were moluscs (11.3%) trailed by unwrought gold (9.9%), frozen whole fish (8.5%) then copper ores or concentrates (7.9%).
+From the more granular four-digit Harmonized Tariff System code level, iron ores and concentrates were Mauritania’s most valuable exported product at 35.4% of the country’s total.
+In second place was unwrought gold (30.9%) trailed by moluscs (13.8%), frozen whole fish (8.6%), copper ores or concentrates (3.5%), inedible meat flour (3.3%), lobsters and other crustaceans (0.7%), fish or marine mammal fats and oils (also 0.7%), processed petroleum oils (0.6%) then preserved or prepared fish and caviar (0.2%).

 Products Creating Greatest Trade Surpluses for Mauritania